Directory Traversal Affecting org.apache.flink:flink-runtime_2.12 Open this link in a new tab package, versions [1.11.0, 1.11.3)

 How to fix?

 Affected versions of this package are vulnerable to Directory Traversal.
-A customized filename can be specified through
+It is possible to traverse the directory of the host through

 A Directory Traversal attack (also known as path traversal) aims to access files and directories that are stored outside the intended folder.
 By manipulating files with "dot-dot-slash (../)" sequences and its variations, or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system, including application source code, configuration, and other critical system files.